britzl/platypus/README.md

 * `velocity` (vector3) - Amount to move (pixels/s)

-### instance.jump(power, allow_double_jump, allow_wall_jump)
+### instance.jump(power)
 Make the game object perform a jump.
-This can either be a normal jump from standing on the ground, a wall jump if having wall contact and no ground contact, or a double jump if jumping up and not falling down.
+Depending on state and configuration, this can either be a normal jump from standing on the ground, a wall jump if having wall contact and no ground contact, or a double jump if jumping up and not falling down.

 **PARAMETERS**
 * `power` (number) - Initial takeoff speed (pixels/s)

-* `allow_double_jump` (boolean) - True if double jump is allowed
-* `allow_wall_jump` (boolean) - True if wall jump is allowed
+### instance.force_jump(power)
+Make the game object perform a jump, regardless of current state.

+**PARAMETERS**
+* `power` (number) - Initial takeoff speed (pixels/s)

 ### instance.abort_jump(reduction)
 Abort a jump by "cutting it short".
 This will reduce the vertical speed by some fraction.